Thursday, May 7, 2026

 Not sure if this display was for a harvest festival or Halloween.

 My next excursion from the road took me to the south of it.
 Seeing me turn onto it a man, having established I was walking the Kektura, tried to tell me something in Hungarian pointing to my feet.
 Maybe it was that the track I was about to walk upon was muddy, and in parts overgrown, as both were true.
 The mud stuck to my boots giving me "platform" shoes.
-The mud and undergrowth was slowing me down, and were generally unrewarding so after the village of Karos I ignored the next two deviations and stuck to the road.
+The mud and undergrowth was slowing me down, and were generally unrewarding so after the village of Karos I ignored the next two deviations and stuck to the road, I had followed a similar route on my previous walk along the E4, which follows the same trails as the E3 in this area.
 Being Sunday it was fairly quiet with no big lorries, there was also a verge big enough for me to hop onto in the face of oncoming traffic.
 The only downside was that it was a bit tedious.
 Having worked out that the white plastic posts at the side of the road were 50 metres appart I started counting them.
 I reckoned there were about 220 of them before I reached Sátoraljaújhely.
 I gave up after counting to 40 when I reached a green 9 kilometre marker.

 The hills behind Sátoraljaújhely were ever so slowly getting bigger, although there was a hill to my right in Slovakia which caused me a little confusion.
 After a final section on the Kektura on an embankment beside a drainage channel I diverted to the Slovak border.